Easy to install DIY barn wood shelves.

 We are getting oh. so. close to finishing the 2nd guest bedroom.
-Last week I showed you the chalk painted cabinet that got a little makeover and the week before I shared our DIY platform bed that we built.
+I’ve already shared the chalk painted cabinet, that got a little makeover, and the DIY platform bed that we built.
 This week though, it’s all about the DIY barn wood shelves that we installed.

 I still have some work to do on the bed but this past week I turned my attention to the next project, filling the one large, blank wall in the room…the wall over the bed.
 I wasn’t quite sure what I was going to do with it, but when I saw old barn wood planks at the flea market, I knew that we could make beautiful barn wood shelves out of it.

 The next dilemma was to figure out how to hang the shelves.
-I knew that I didn’t want traditional shelf brackets so I took a trip to Home Depot to look for a solution in the plumbing department and found just what I needed.
-We brought a lot of bits and pieces home but ended up using 6 inch black pipe nipples, iron caps and floor flanges.
+I knew that I didn’t want traditional shelf brackets so I took a trip to Home Depot to look for a solution.
+Luckily I found just what I needed in the plumbing department.
+We bought a lot of bits and pieces home but ended up using 6 inch black pipe nipples, iron caps and floor flanges.

-To put the brackets together, we just simply attached the iron caps to each nipple and screwed the nipple into the floor flange, that was screwed onto the wall.
+To put the brackets together, we just simply attached the iron caps to each nipple.
+Then the nipple was screwed into the floor flange, that was screwed onto the wall.
 We made sure that we hit a stud when we screwed in each flange to keep the shelves from falling on our guests in the middle of the night.
 Never a good thing. 😉

 I come to find out, after we had it all hung up, that there’s a lot of folks using plumbing parts to hang shelves so my idea wasn’t so original.
 Oh well…I like them and they turned out better than I thought (and it was really easy to do) so I guess that’s all that matters. 🙂 BTW, we ended up spending $35 for the pipe fittings and $10 for the large piece of barn wood.

-A quick word of caution, you will need to wipe down all the pipe fittings because they are really greasy and can make a real mess of your freshly painted walls (cough, cough…Mr. C²).
+A quick word of caution, you want to make sure you wipe down all the pipe fittings.
+They are really greasy and can make a real mess of your freshly painted walls (cough, cough…hubs).

 Another project to cross off the old to do list.
 I wish they were all this easy.